The longest running dynasty in English history, running from 1154 to 1485.

 - Richard IV would have been the royal title of Richard of Shrewsbury, the younger son of Edward IV and the younger brother of Edward V, had he and his brother not mysteriously vanished when they were children.

-- The TV series The White Queen (based on Philippa Gregory's Cousins' War series of books) follows the life of Elizabeth Woodville, a woman from a traditionally Lancastrian family who married Edward IV and was the mother of Edward V and his brother ("the princes in the Tower") as well as Elizabeth of York.
+- The miniseries The White Queen (based on Philippa Gregory's The Cousins' War Series novels) follows the life of Elizabeth Woodville, a commoner from a traditionally Lancastrian family who marries Edward IV and is the mother of Edward V and his brother ("the Princes in the Tower") as well as Elizabeth of York.
+Richard III and his queen consort Anne Neville take center stage in the last few episodes.

 - In the short comic series The Black Dragon (set in 1193), the main protagonist is a nobleman exiled by Henry II who returns after the king's death.
 King Richard being absent on his crusade, Queen Eleanor makes a crucial appearance, assuming de-facto rulership of (mundane) Englandnote to deal with the crisis instigated by the villain(s).